prep-gh/flowcrypt-docs/_drafts/att.md

 toc: true
 ---

-Open and read your newly received encrypted email.{{ "openingemailattachment/clickonencryptedfileanddownload" | screenshot }}
+Open and read your newly received encrypted email.

+{{ "browser/openingemailattachment/clickonencryptedfileanddownload" | screenshot }}

 Click on attached file.
-File is read. {{ "openingemailattachment/rightclickandchoosesavelinkas" | screenshot }}
+File is read.

+{{ "browser/openingemailattachment/rightclickandchoosesavelinkas" | screenshot }}

-Right-click the link and select Save Link As. (tom to change){{ "openingemailattachment/rreadytoread" | screenshot }}
+Right-click the link and select Save Link As. (tom to change)

+{{ "browser/openingemailattachment/rreadytoread" | screenshot }}

-Attached file is ready to be viewed.{{ "openingemailattachment/clicktoopenfile" | screenshot }}
+Attached file is ready to be viewed.

+{{ "browser/openingemailattachment/clicktoopenfile" | screenshot }}

-Viewing the attached file.{{ "openingemailattachment/viewyourattachment" | screenshot }}
+Viewing the attached file.

+{{ "browser/openingemailattachment/viewyourattachment" | screenshot }}